-You can manually configure the wireless settings and security in the Wireless Settings screen.
+You can manually configure the wireless settings and security for both the 2.4 GHz and 5 GHz networks in the Wireless Settings screen.

 To view or configure the wireless settings:

 1. If you are located near the gateway, use an Ethernet cable to connect your computer to the gateway while you are changing the wireless settings.